IgniteUI/igniteui-docfx/en/components/combo.md

 ### Templates
 Custom templates for different areas of the igx-combo component can be defined, including items, header, footer, empty list and adding button.
-When defining one of the templates below, you need to reference them using the following predifined names:
+When defining one of the templates below, you need to reference them using the following predefined names:

 Defining item template:
 ```html